SEASON 2017 : MORE CROATIA, MORE PLACES RE-VISITED.

-We are glad to have stayed on our boat twice in this extraordinary year 2020, but it has felt unusual in many ways.
+We feel lucky that we stayed on our boat twice in this extraordinary year 2020, but it has been unusual in many ways.
 The first trip was special because it followed the traumatic lock-down experience in UK.
 For the second trip, travel warnings for Croatia from foreign governments had scared many foreigners away and spread a gloomy mood which sometimes overshadowed our stay.
 Yet, life seemed much more normal than at home and we felt welcome and safe.

 For the records.
 We travelled 187nm in July and 113nm in September.
 Tarilian did a total of 356nm in year 2020; engine hours were 49.

 Our time on the boat was over for 2020, but the year of 'unprecedented events' had not ended yet.

 More disaster was about to strike during the following months, and the worst of the devastating Covid-19 lockdowns was yet to get imposed.

 For best viewing experience make sure your Youtube settings are 1080pHD